Nigeria claims fraud in case calling for $9.6B asset seizure

 The Nigerian officials said the contract was signed while late president Umaru Musa Yar’Adua was critically ill and Goodluck Jonathan was acting president.
 Johnathan has asserted he has no knowledge of the contract.

+The company in a statement sent to the AP on Tuesday asserted that the contract was “genuine, and was in support of established public policy of the Nigerian government.”
+It said the current administration of President Muhammadu Buhari had the chance to contend before the court that the project was not public policy of the government but “never argued this point.”

+P&ID also said it was willing to enter into negotiations in good faith.

-Minister of Information and Culture Lai Mohammed said the $9.6 billion — a $6.6 billion award plus interest accrued since 2013 — represents one-third of Nigeria’s 2020 budget.
+Nigeria’s Minister of Information and Culture Lai Mohammed said the $9.6 billion — a $6.6 billion award plus interest accrued since 2013 — represents one-third of Nigeria’s 2020 budget.

 “No country can sit idle when this type of case is calling,” he said.